core-wg/oscore/draft-ietf-core-object-security.md

    * Storing to persistent memory can be costly.
 Instead of storing a sequence number for each notification, the server may store Seq + K to persistent memory every K requests, where Seq is the current sequence number and K > 1.
 This is a trade-off between the number of storage operations and efficient use of sequence numbers.

 Note that a client MAY continue an ongoing observation after reboot using a stored security context.
 With Observe, the client can only verify the order of the notifications, as they may be delayed.
 If the client wants to synchronize with a server resource it MAY restart an observation.

-## Freshness

-For responses without Observe, OSCOAP provides absolute freshness.
-For requests, and responses with Observe, OSCOAP provides relative freshness in the sense that the sequence numbers allow a recipient to determine the relative order of messages.

-For applications having stronger demands on freshness (e.g. control of actuators), OSCOAP needs to be augmented with mechanisms providing absolute freshness {{I-D.amsuess-core-repeat-request-tag}}.

-## Delay and Mismatch Attacks

-In order to prevent response delay and mismatch attacks {{I-D.mattsson-core-coap-actuators}} from on-path attackers and compromised proxies, OSCOAP binds responses to the request by including the request's ID (Sender ID or Recipient ID) and sequence number in the AAD of the response.
-The server therefore needs to store the request's ID (Sender ID or Recipient ID) and sequence number until all responses have been sent.

 # Processing {#processing}